polysyllabic/chaos/docs/chaosConfigFiles.md

 ```

 ### Formula Modifier
-Formula modifiers apply an offset to incoming signals according to a specified, time-dependent
+Formula modifiers apply an offset to incoming signals according to a specified formula pattern.
-formula.
+Most patterns are time-dependent, but `random_offset` is fixed for each mod activation.
 Currently, we don't have the ability to parse a general formula, so you must select
 from a set of pre-defined formula types.

 The `applies_to` key inticates which commands are affected. (_Required_) Applying a formula